To order or ask questions, please call 541.241.7793 or email us

 Live animals are also available for purchase.
 Their price depends on their age, weight, and gender.

 Depending on the time of year, live pullets are available for $15/each.

-EGGS from organic, high omega 3 grain-fed chickens: $5/dozen.
+EGGS from organic, high omega 3 grain and grass-fed chickens: $5/dozen.